 Plein Air: Painting on-site, or the “en plein air,” a French term meaning “in the open air.”

 Also, a painting done outside rather than in a studio.

-The 6th annual event will be held the week of April 20, 2020.
-Lasting five days, it’s a fun and adventure-filled week for participating artists and the general public alike!
+The seventh annual Kern County Plein Air Painting Festival will be held April 18 – 24, 2021.
+It’s a fun and adventure-filled week for participating artists and the general public.

-Fifteen of the best artists from the western US are invited to observe and paint our beloved Kern County outside in the elements.
-Each year, artists produce an amazing collection of works that depict the diverse landscapes and beautiful scenes from a county unlike any other place on earth.
+Several of the best artists from the western United States are invited to observe and paint our beloved Kern County “en plein air.”
+Artists produce an amazing collection of works that depict the diverse landscapes and beautiful scenes from a county unlike any other place on earth.